pandastrike/ark/README.md

 * Ark does *not* use the `package.json` `browser` field, or any other specification for generating your bundled JavaScript.
 Everything you need to know is in the manifest.

+* Ark allows you to include any arbitrary files into your ark.
+You can then use the node `fs` API to read them.
+For example, we often bundle a configuration file that tells us where to find various backend resources.

 * Ark is just simpler, both in terms of usage and implementation.

 ## Installation